Reach to Teach Christmas Event at Dozo

-Only joking, we didn’t steal the show, just a little bit of the limelight!
-We were invited up onto the stage to join the drummers for a mini Reach to Teach to photo- shoot.
-We’re a handsome bunch don’t ya think?
+Joking!
+We didn’t steal the show, just a little bit of the limelight!
+We were invited up onto the stage to join the drummers for a mini Reach to Teach to photoshoot.

 The back-drop for our photo shoot was Dozo Japanese Dining Bar.
 An amazing atmospheric restaurant with Japanese drumming entertainment and an award winning menu.
 This was the venue for our Reach to Teach Christmas party.
 There wasn’t a slice of Turkey or a brussel sprout in sight.
 Instead we feasted on an array of delicious dishes including grilled squid, sushi, deep fried dumplings and octopus.
 Washed down with beer from the beer taps situated at either end of our table!

-At around 8pm the drummers took to the stage to perform and lucky for us (not so lucky for our ears) we had front row seats!
+The drummers took to the stage at 8pm to perform and lucky for us (not so lucky for our ears) we had front row seats!
 The performance was great, very tribal and energetic, and the drummers certainly won a few admirers from our table.
 I think it was because of their drumming talents, nothing to do with their impressive muscles of course!

 We joined the party fairly late on in the evening, but nevertheless we still managed to catch music from a Ween cover band, beats from a DJ from Detroit, a bit of synth punk and some live electro!
 We hit the dance floor and hung out beneath the stars drinking mulled wine and enjoying the amazing atmosphere.
 (As well as the delicious smells coming from the BBQ)